xKrustyDemonx/zaza-grabber/SECURITY.md

 # Security Policy
-I am not responsible for any actions forwarded with this program.This was made for educational use only.
+I am not responsible for any actions forwarded with this program.
+This was made for educational use only.
+Use safely!

 ## Supported Versions